Gofnax/Glem_Language/README.md

 <br>

 ***Functions:***<br>
-In Glem, you can define functions using the keyword ```mey``` and call them<br>
-anywhere in the code from the point of their definition onwards.<br>
+In Glem, you can define functions using the keyword ```mey``` and call them anywhere in the code from the point of their definition onwards.
-As Glem doesn't support variable assignment, writing a function that<br>
-executes multiple statement won't affect that function's returned value,<br>
-and only the result of the last statement will be returned.<br>
+As Glem doesn't support variable assignment, writing a function that executes multiple statement won't affect that function's returned value, and only the result of the last statement will be returned.<br>
 <br>
-The format of a function definition is:<br>
+The format of a function definition is:
 ```
 mey {function_name, (arg1, arg2, ...)}
 {statement; statement; ...; statement;};
 ```

-For example, let's look at the definition of the function ```addOne``` that<br>
-receives an integer and returns its value increased by 1:<br>
+For example, let's look at the definition of the function ```addOne``` that receives an integer and returns its value increased by 1:
 ```
 >>> mey {addOne, (n)} {n + 1;};
 addOne defined.